Brazilian Armed Forces: Joint Staff of the Armed Forces

 Joint Staff of the Armed Forces is an agency of the Ministry of Defense of Brazil, which centralizes the coordination of command of the armed forces: Army, Navy and Air Force.
 It was created by Complementary Law No. 136 of 25 August 2010, and has in Ordinance No. 1429 its operating guidelines.

 Advising the Minister of Defense in the upper direction of the armed forces, aiming the organization, preparation and employment, in order to fulfill its constitutional mission and its subsidiaries assignments, with the goals strategic planning and the joint use of the military services.

 It is up to JSAF plan together and integrated employment of staff of the Navy, Army and Air Force, optimizing the use of the military and logistical support in the defense of the country and in peacekeeping, humanitarian and rescue operations; border security; and civil defense actions.

 The body has its powers and duties according to the Regimental Structure approved by Decree 7.9744, April 1, 2013.
 Since its inception, the JSAF has worked with the Central Administration of the Ministry of Defence, on the Esplanade of Ministries in Brasilia (DF).

 The head of the JSAF is private of a general officer of the last post, active or reserve, designated by the Ministry of Defence and appointed by the president.
 Their hierarchical level is the same of the military commanders of the Navy, Army and Air Force.
 Under the coordination of the Joint Armed Forces also operates the Committee of Chiefs of Staffs of the military services.

-The current head of JSAF is the Army General Renato Rodrigues de Aguiar Freire.
+The current head of JSAF is the Admiral Renato Rodrigues de Aguiar Freire.

-Current military leaders

-The following are the current commanders of the three defence branches and the Joint Staff chief as of January 2023.

 Brazilian Army

 The Army High Command of Brazil is formed by the Army Commander and other army generals in active service.
-The country current have sixteen active 4-star generals, several of then in command posts.
-The mission of ACE include the selection of a list of candidates to the post of commander, the prospection of regional and global political situations, among others roles.
-All Brazilian generals are graduates of the Brazilian Superior War School.
+The country current has sixteen active 4-star generals, several of them in command posts.
+The mission of ACE includes the selection of a list of candidates to the post of commander, the prospection of regional and global political situations, among others roles.

 FORPRON

-The Brazilian Army Readiness Forces (Forças de Prontidão do Exército Brasileiro in Portuguese), is a division of the Army created to be ready for real combat 365 days per year.
-This division composed of 15,000 infantry troops, paratroopers and armored cavalry brigades is able to operate in real missions of conventional combat, law and order guarantee and interagency operations within the Brazilian territory or as divisional forces abroad led by officers from the General Staff of the Readiness Forces subordinate to the Army High Command.
+The Brazilian Army Readiness Forces (Forças de Prontidão do Exército Brasileiro in Portuguese) is a 15,000-strong division meant to operate in real missions of conventional combat, law and order and interagency operations within the Brazilian territory or as divisional forces abroad led by officers from the General Staff of the Readiness Forces subordinate to the Army High Command.